 I thought it then a comprehensive illumination of Scottish political values in a contradictory world of diverse socialist doctrines, from Italy’s Gramsci to France’s Sartre, from Sweden’s Olaf Palme to Scotland’s Hugh MacDiarmid, from H. G. Wells to Bertrand Russell.
 In their day they all professed to be radically Left Wing, their humanitarian doctrines dominated by the threat of succeeding Tory governments as the natural party of the United Kingdom.

-Radicalism isn’t just for Christmas
+Radicalism isn’t only for Christmas

 Brown wanted to help the working class and poor of Scotland, and in the Red Paper he made it clear that if the Union could not do it, then to hell with the union.